sgmurphy/wordpress-plugins/woocommerce-products-filter/readme.txt

 &#9989;&nbsp;Simple, robust AND rich options panel

+&#9989;&nbsp;**HUSKY filter is chatGPT friendly plugin** you can ask help to chat gpt about the plugin features using the plugin former name WOOF, example: "what attribute to use to make redirection in woof shortcode"

 &#9989;&nbsp;**Strong technical support which each day works with tones of code!**

 &#9989;&nbsp;The premium version: [CODECANYON](https://products-filter.com/a/buy)